Keeping social media out of divorce proceedings9 Nov 2021 | Lisa Pepper

 We understand how tempting it is to air your emotional pain via social media when your relationship breaks down.
 However, you need to consider the possibility that your posts and comments could be used against you by your former partner.
 If you’re tempted to post intimidating or negative comments about your partner, to publicise a new relationship by way of revenge or name someone who has a right to privacy, it could come back to haunt you.

-Lawyers will, if the evidence is there, trawl an individual’s social media accounts and are prepared to use posts against the other side if that will bolster client’s their case.
+Lawyers will, if the evidence is there, trawl an individual’s social media accounts and are prepared to use posts against the other side if that will bolster the client’s case.

 Many of his posts were angry, confrontational and insulting to the court and to others.
 They included repeated abuse of his former partner and gave private details of the case and his ex and the children.
 The court acknowledged that he must have caused his former partner a high level of emotional trauma and could cause future harm to the children.